addenial/smugglebus/README.md

 ## Encryption
-Using a combination of symmetric and asymmetric cryptography, files get encrypted prior being written to flashdrive storage.
+To enable encryption, drop your public key under "/home/tc/public_key.pem".
+Using a combination of symmetric and asymmetric cryptography, captured registry hives will get encrypted prior being written to the flashdrive storage.

 Setup: